Moustikitos/micro-server/README.md

 # `uio.srv`

 Run a very low footprint python server or [PEP#3333 WSGI server](https://www.python.org/dev/peps/pep-3333).
-Bind python code to any HTTP requests easily using decorator syntax.
+Bind python code to any HTTP requests easily using decorator syntax. `srv` module is autonomous and can be used outside `uio` package.

 ## Fast and simple